 For some kinds of leased property, such as automobiles, lessors sometimes include a disposal fee to be paid at the end of the lease life.
 These funds are meant , ostensibly, to prepare the returned property for re-sale or leasing again to another party.
 With leased automobiles, it is common practice for the lessor to excuse (waive) the disposal fee if the lessee actually buys the vehicle after the lease contract.

 One difference between ordinary rental contracts and leasing contracts for the same property, is the ease with which the contract holder can exit or "break" the contract.

 - For contracts that are truly rental agreements, the property user can legally exit the contract at any time if the payments are current, and if the property is returned immediatley in good conditions.

-- For lease contracts, however, the lessor may require the lessor who declares an early contract exit to pay immediately all remaining scheduled payments that would be due through the contract life.
+- For lease contracts, however, the lessor may require the lessor who declares an early contract exit to pay immediatly all remaining scheduled payments that would be due through the contract life.
 The lease contract may also specify a substantial early termination fee, in addition to all other payments due.

 Payment Timing vs. Payment Total

 Businesspeople considering a proposed leasing offer—especially those facing a Lease vs. Buy decision—are well advised to review and consider carefully both the total amounts and the timing of lease payments.

 In some cases, total costs for a long term lease may seem excessively high.
 Or, total lease costs may exceed total cost of ownership for purchasing the same property.
 Nevertheless, the timing of payments required over the life of the lease may make the lease offer a more attractive proposition.

 Very briefly, this is because leasing tends to level payment cash flow across a long lease contract life, whereas the cash flow profile from a comparable purchase will probably be "front-loaded."
 For more on the role of payment timing in making lease decisions, see the section below Lease vs. Buy Decision.